 Certain depreciating assets used by a taxpayer in the course of carrying on a business of primary production attract specific uniform capital allowance (UCA) provisions, such as those applying to landcare operations, water facilities, electricity connections and telephone lines.
-For each of these assets, the taxpayer can choose whether to use the STS provisions or the UCA provisions.
+For each of these assets, the taxpayer can choose whether to use the small business entity depreciation provisions or the UCA provisions.